Oxford Rifles: Early history

 On 14 August 1863, the 22nd Battalion Volunteer Militia Rifles, Canada (The Oxford Rifles) was authorized for service in Woodstock by the regimentation of six of these previously authorized independent rifle and infantry companies.

-The Fenian Raids
+Fenian Raids

-In 1864, the 22nd Battalion Volunteer Militia Rifles, Canada (The Oxford Rifles) were called upon to provide 2 companies for border service in Quebec during the Fenian Raids.
-On 1 June 1866, The 22nd Battalion The Oxford Rifles were called out on active service with all 8 companies serving at Ridgeway, Fort Erie, Sarnia, and along the St. Clair frontier.
+In 1864, the 22nd Battalion Volunteer Militia Rifles, Canada (The Oxford Rifles) were called upon to provide two companies for border service in Canada East during the Fenian raids.
+On 1 June 1866, The 22nd Battalion The Oxford Rifles were called out on active service with all eight companies serving at Ridgeway, Fort Erie, Sarnia, and along the St. Clair frontier.
 On 22 June 1866, the battalion was stood down from active service.

 South African War

 In 1899, the 22nd Battalion The Oxford Rifles provided a detachment of men for the 2nd (Special Service) Battalion, Royal Canadian Regiment for service in the South African War.

-The Great War
+Great War

 On 6 August 1914, detachments of the 22nd Regiment The Oxford Rifles were placed on active service for local protection duties, guarding public works and buildings.

-A large detachment of the regiment along with other detachments from the 24th Grey's Horse and the 7th Regiment Fusiliers would go on to form the 1st Battalion (Ontario Regiment), CEF for service in the First Contingent of the Canadian Expeditionary Force.
+A large detachment of the regiment along with other detachments from the 24th Grey's Horse and the 7th Regiment Fusiliers went on to form the 1st Battalion (Ontario Regiment), CEF for service in the First Contingent of the Canadian Expeditionary Force.

 On 1 April 1916, the 71st Battalion, CEF, was authorized for service and embarked for the United Kingdom.
 After its arrival in the UK, the battalion provided reinforcements to the Canadian Corps in the field.
 On 30 September 1916, the battalion’s personnel were absorbed by the 44th Battalion (Manitoba), CEF, the 54th Battalion (Kootenay), CEF and the 74th Battalion, CEF.
 On 11 April 1918, the 71st Battalion, CEF was finally disbanded.

-On 22 December 1915, the 168th Battalion (Oxfords), CEF was authorized for service and on 30 October 1916, the battalion embarked for the United Kingdom.
-On 4 January 1917, the battalion’s personnel were absorbed by the 4th and 6th Reserve Battalion(s), CEF, to provide reinforcements for the Canadian Corps in the field.
+On 22 December 1915, the 168th Battalion (Oxfords), CEF was authorized for service, and on 30 October 1916, the battalion embarked for the United Kingdom.
+On 4 January 1917, the battalion’s personnel were absorbed by the 4th and 6th Reserve Battalions, CEF, to provide reinforcements for the Canadian Corps in the field.
 On 4 April 1918, the 168th Battalion, CEF was disbanded.

 Over 2,500 men from the Oxford Rifles would serve in CEF units from the start until the Armistice in 1918.